-Docmosis requires no specific configuration settings for OpenOffice / LibreOffice and you don't need to register your installation.
+Docmosis requires no specific configuration settings for LibreOffice and you don't need to register your installation.
 However you should note the following points in this section to ensure that you get the best performance from Docmosis.

-- Make sure automatic updates are not enabled (on Linux systems, some packages will auto-install updates and this is typically a risky business). - Install consistent software versions onto all the servers
+- Make sure automatic updates are not enabled (on Linux systems, some packages will auto-install updates and this is typically a risky business). - Install consistent software versions onto all the servers.

-XServer and Virtual Frame Buffer (Unix and Linux only) Not Required
+XServer and Virtual Frame Buffer

-When installing and running Docmosis and OpenOffice there is no requirement to run either an XServer or a Virtual Frame Buffer (e.g. xvfb).
+When installing and running Docmosis and LibreOffice, there is no requirement to run either an XServer or a Virtual Frame Buffer (e.g. xvfb).

-On Linux platforms, you must ensure that a number of X libraries are installed to enable OpenOffice/LibreOffice to operate correctly.
+On Linux platforms, you must ensure that a number of X libraries are installed to enable LibreOffice to operate correctly.

-1. If you have any trouble launching Docmosis converters on any platform, this is typically an issue with the OpenOffice installation.
+If you have any trouble launching Docmosis converters on any platform, this is typically an issue with the LibreOffice installation.
 Please refer to the FAQ online for the latest issues and solutions when diagnosing issues.

-2.3 Installing Docmosis (Core Engine)
+3.3 Installing Docmosis (Core Engine)

 Installing Docmosis into an application is simply about adding Docmosis libraries and configuration to your existing or new application.
 If you are using converters on the same server, you will also set up the converters at the same time.
-If you are using distributed converters, please also refer to Installing Converters on page 14.
+If you are using distributed converters (converters that run separate processes from your application (possibly on a remote host), please also refer to Installing Remote Converters on page xx.

 Installing Docmosis itself is a matter of ensuring the docmosis.jar and required configuration files are visible to the application in which you are using Docmosis.
+Note that most configuration can be done programmatically using the Configuration class, in which case only the docmosis.jar file is required.

-Typically this means making sure that the following files are visible in your Java classpath:
+Typically, this means making sure that the following files are visible in your Java classpath:

-• docmosis.jar
+docmosis.jar

-This file contains the Docmosis libraries.
+This file contains the Docmosis libraries